-The Legal Aid Foundation shall review each applicant's case and determine the funding available to each applicant.
+The Legal Aid Foundation shall review each applicant's case (e.g., family income and number of family members) and determine the funding available to each applicant.
+In some cases, such review may be exempted where the claimants fit into a particular class, e.g., minority claimants or aboriginals without legal representation.
 There is no distinction between conditional and contingency fees.